 Membership access checklist

-Use this checklist to inspect the path from checkout to CRM tags, WordPress user creation, membership level, LMS enrollment, onboarding, and support recovery.
+Use the membership access checklist to inspect the path from checkout to CRM tags, WordPress user creation, membership level, LMS enrollment, onboarding, failed-payment behavior, and support recovery.

 What You Receive